"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Background Related Works

 In the past few decades, social media has dramatically changed the landscape of software engineering, with Q\&A platforms as one of the most recent tools emerging around 2010's and widely adapted by programmers~\cite{storey2014r}.
 Having improved response time significantly compared to traditional communication methods, social media is attractive for software developers~\cite{mamykina2011}.
-While the rapid growth of those online platforms occured in the past decade, the first prototype of Q\&A sites was established by Ackerman's Answer Garden, which focused on expert answers in a single domain~\cite{10.1145/91478.91485}.
-Growing from a research prototype, online Q\&A platforms were gradually made available to the general population.
+The first prototype of Q\&A sites was established by Ackerman's Answer Garden~\cite{10.1145/91478.91485}, and gradually evolved and exposed to the general population.
 In 2005, both Reddit and Yahoo!
-Answers, 2 popular Q\&A platforms for general questions were released to the public. \Space{Yahoo!
-Answers was closed at 2021, while Reddit is still one of the most popular social media platform being used now as of 2023.} Software engineers quickly started to make use of these platforms, and in 2008, Stack Exchange Network, a Q\&A websites that focused on programming related questions, was established.
-It then launched Stack Overflow, a popular platform that as of Sep 2023, has over 21 million registered users, and has received over 24 million questions and 35 million answers~\cite{SEdata2023}.
+Answers, 2 popular Q\&A platforms were released to the public, with Reddit still being one of the most popular social media platform as of 2023.
+Software engineers quickly started to make use of these platforms, and established Stack Exchange Network which then transformed to Stack Overflow, a Q\&A website that focused on programming-related questions.
 Research has followed to learn more about this transition and revolution.
 Storey et al. well described the revolution of social media in software engineering from non-digital, digital to socially enabled (including Q\&A platform)~\cite{storey2014r}.
-Squire et al. conducted the first study to assess the quality of developer support provided by Q\&A sites such as Stack Overflow, in comparison with previous tools used for developer support, such as mailing list~\cite{squire2015should}.
+Squire et al. conducted the first study to assess the quality of developer support provided by Q\&A sites such as SO, in comparison with previous tools used for developer support, such as mailing list~\cite{squire2015should}.
 According to Mamykina et al., some software developers started to believe that Q\&A platforms such as SO had replaced web search/forums as their main source of finding answers to their programming problems~\cite{mamykina2011design}.
 With this trend happening, we are curious about how Q\&A platforms will continue to evolve to better fit programmers' needs.
-Hence we chose Stack Overflow, one of the most popular Q\&A site that concentrating on programming related question, as our proxy for this research.
+Hence we chose SO, one of the most popular Q\&A sites that concentrates on programming-related questions, as our proxy for this research.